eezstreet/SWATEliteForce/README.md

  * Lightsticks can be thrown or dropped on the ground, just like grenades can.
 Everyone gets double the lightsticks!

 Doors behave more realistically
+ * You can check the lock of a door without opening it by pressing the melee key.
  * Any shotgun can be used to breach any door.
  * A door may not be breached on the first shot of a shotgun.
 This depends on the material of the door.
 The M870 Breaching can breach any door in one shot.
  * When doors are breached with shotguns, they do not swing open like when breached with C2.
 You have to shoot the knob and then open the door.